Diya1598/Assignment3/README.md

 ## Conclusion
 Adventure Travel Partner offers users a wholesome experience for planning their trips.
 With its user-friendly interface and advanced features, users can easily navigate through the application, explore locations, and design their itineraries according to their preferences.

-## License
-This project is licensed under the [MIT License](LICENSE).
-The MIT License is a permissive open-source license that allows users to freely use, modify, and distribute the software with limited liability.
-By contributing to this project, you agree to the terms and conditions of the MIT License.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.